mlpack/mlpack/CONTRIBUTING.md

 have already been reviewed, and pull request contributors are encouraged to seek multiple reviews.
 Reviews from anyone not on the Contributors team are always appreciated and encouraged!

+## Reviewing Pull Requests

+All mlpack contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.

+Reviews and feedback must be helpful, insightful, and geared towards improving the contribution.
+If there are reasons why you feel the PR should not be merged, explain what those are.
+Do not expect to be able to block a Pull Request from advancing simply because you say "No" without giving an explanation.
+Be open to having your mind changed.
+Be open to working with the contributor to make the Pull Request better.

+Reviews that are dismissive or disrespectful of the contributor or any other reviewers are strictly prohibited.

+When reviewing a Pull Request, the primary goals are :

+- For the codebase/project to improve
+- For the person submitting the request to succeed

+Even if a Pull Request does not gets merged, the submitters should come away from the experience feeling like their effort was not wasted or unappreciated.
+Every Pull Request from a new contributor is an opportunity to grow the community.

+When changes are necessary, request them, do not demand them, and do not assume that the contributor already knows how to do that.
+Be there to lend a helping hand in case of need.

+Since there is clearly a high difference between pull request being raised and those being reviewed we highly encourage everyone to review each others pull request keeping in mind all the above mentioned points.

+Let's welcome new contributors with <3, and not overwhelm them.

+## Pull Request Waiting Time

+Since all those associated with the project are working during their free time to improve the project, It sometimes becomes difficult to spare time for a particular pull request and hence please wait patiently until one of the contributors or maintainers reviews your pull request or patches.

+There is a minimum waiting time which we try to respect, so that people who may have important input in such a huge project are able to respond

+Constant pinging or getting in touch to get the pull request wouldn't be of much help and may overload the maintainer which could potentialy reduce the throughput.